kcindric/excel-randomizer/README.md

 I created a new `Random()` class so I can use it to randomly order my query using Linq.

-While using [LinqToExcel](https://github.com/paulyoder/LinqToExcel) you first need to create an class with properties names that are matchin the Excel table headers.
-Check the documentation for workaround on this subject.
+While using [LinqToExcel](https://github.com/paulyoder/LinqToExcel) you first need to create an class with properties names that are matching the Excel table headers.
+Check the documentation for another approach on this subject.

 Before the `.Orderby()` method you need to add `.ToList()` while working with LinqToExcel.
 You can find more info on this subject [here](https://stackoverflow.com/questions/55223165/cant-random-orderby-while-using-linqtoexcel).